Pancake100/PSTH/README.md

 # DigitalAcademy Web Application

-This project is a web-based school portal created with the MERN stack (MongoDB, Express, React, Node.js).
+This project is a web-based school portal created with React and Node.js.
 It provides separate interfaces for students and teachers to manage assignments, view library resources, and access their profiles.

 ## Features